-PARA 1101 - Introduction to Law & Ethics (3-0-3)
+PARA 1101 - Introduction to Law and Ethics (3-0-3)

-This course provides an overview of the legal system, the role of paralegals within the system, and the use of technology in a law office or other legal setting.
-In addition, the course will focus on critical thinking and communication skills, using case analysis and role-playing exercises for ethical issues confronted by paralegals.
+This course provides an overview of the legal system, the role of paralegals within the system, and law office procedures.
+The course also focuses on critical thinking, communication skills, case analysis, the laws of contracts and torts, and ethical issues confronted by legal professionals.
+In addition, the course provides an overview of paralegal careers and employment techniques.
 Must exit from or be exempt from Learning Support Reading and English.
+Students who do not achieve a grade of C or higher (or K) in PARA 1101 must re-take PARA 1101 and achieve a grade of C or higher before a student may continue taking other PARA classes.